ladybug-tools/spider/gbxml-viewer/r14/gv-iss-issues/README.md

 ## Wish list

+* 2018-07-27 ~ Theo ~ Inclusion check: add progress indicator
 * 2018-05-25 ~ Theo ~ Undefined CAD Object IDs > Add 'check only Air' button
 * 2018-05-25 ~ Theo ~ Undefined CAD Object IDs > Add line that edits all selected with one input box
 * 2018-05-23 ~ Theo ~ Popup windows > Add buttons to make checked items visible and to zoom in to seleted items
 * 2018-05-23 ~ Theo ~ add colored options to left menu to indicate membership in a set of surfaces
 * Add locate surfaces with openings that overlap
-* 2018-03-04 ~ Currently only identifies surfaces with identical coordinates
-	* Upgrade so identifies any surface within another surface
 * 2018-03-08 ~ Michal: sort the adjacent spaces / by size

 Inclusions